Back to Blog

 GLP-1 agonists (Ozempic, Wegovy, Mounjaro, Zepbound) are the most consequential development in metabolic medicine in over a decade.
 Here's a clinical view of how they work, where they fit in diabetes, weight, and cardiovascular care, and what the side-effect picture actually looks like.

 GLP-1 agonists have been the most consequential development in metabolic medicine in at least a decade.
 Originally developed for type 2 diabetes, these drugs now have meaningful indications for weight management and cardiovascular risk reduction as well.
 The clinical impact is real.
-The marketing has outpaced the evidence in places, and the side-effect profile is worth understanding before starting.
-Here's a clinical view of where they fit.
+The marketing has outpaced the evidence in places, the side-effect profile is worth understanding before starting, and supervision matters more than the brand on the box.
+Here's a clinical view of where they fit in 2026.

 How they work